gmcn42/clumsyMIDI/README.md

 The option `gpio_thru` will also work with the MIDI Out port on clumsyMIDI, so use at your preference.

 ### Raspberry Pi OS
-You need to add the following to `/boot/config.txt` to get GPIO MIDI, I2S DAC, adn I2C support
+You need to add the following to `/boot/config.txt` to get GPIO MIDI, I2S DAC, and I2C support
 ```
 enable_uart=1
 dtoverlay=pi3-miniuart-bt